 Columbia Suicide Severity Rating Scale (CSSRS)

 The Columbia Suicide Severity Rating Scale (CSSRS) can be used to screen children and adolescents (ages five years and older) for suicide risk.
 It is available in 103 languages.
 Completion of a 30-minute, on-line training is necessary to use the tool and provides a two-year certification.
-More information is available at Columbia University Medical Center/Center for Suicide Risk Assessment.
-Permission to use the CSSRS can be obtained by emailing Dr. Kelly Posner at Columbia University.
+More information on the administration of the scale can be found on the main CSSRS website

 The CRAFFT is a behavioral health screening tool for use with children and adolescents through age 20 years.
 The CRAFFT acronym comes from key words in each of the six questions developed to screen adolescents for high risk alcohol and other drug use disorders simultaneously.
 The CRAFFT is meant to assess whether a longer conversation about the context of use, frequency, and other risks and consequences of alcohol and other drug use is warranted.
 This tool is recommended by the American Academy of Pediatrics’ Committee on Substance Abuse for use with adolescents.
 The CRAFFT is available in 10 languages.
-More information is available at The Center for Adolescent Substance Abuse Research.
+More information is available on the main CRAFFT website.

 Depression Scale for Children (DSC)